nicho92/MtgDesktopCompanion/README.md

 - Standalone servers (game room, console server, http server, price checking).
 - New magiccardMarket Pricer : Stay tunned !!,  when you're alerted by a good bid for your wanted cards, it's automatically added to your cart !
 - Manage your stock card, mass modification, import/export from deck, website.
 Update your Mkm Seller Account stock, Automaticaly update prices !
+- Get alerted with many notifier (Telegram, mail, Discord,....)
+- NEW : Plugin for Chrome : select cardname in website to check in your collections.

 > Modularity :
 - choose :